Tired of looking at that large tree in your backyard and not knowing exactly how old it is?

 Growth varies by Species

-As you might expect tree grows varies widely between different species of trees.
+As you might expect tree growth varies widely between different species of trees.
 Some trees like the blank can grow as fast as blank while others like the blank grow very slowly blank.
+An oak tree will grow and age differently than a Giant Sequoia.

 Other factors like the amount of sun soil conditions and water amount of water can also have large impacts on the rate of growth